|Rhynie, Aberdeenshire, United Kingdom|

 (projects i'm following)

-Posted by James Reid over 5 years ago
+Posted by James Reid about 6 years ago

 Humanure, which one is it - embarrassing waste product or invaluable, free fertiliser?
 Heh, what do you reckon?!